amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-introduction.md

 The Figshare API can be used with any scripting language that can interact with APIs.
 The [documentation site](https://docs.figshare.com) offers sample code for several different languages.
 To use those examples you must use the Swagger client.

 The examples in this workshop primarily use [Postman](https://www.postman.com/) or [Jupyter Notebook](https://jupyter.org/) with Python.
 Example scripts using other languages are available from the [API documentation page](htttps://docs.figshare.com).
+Our purpose is to help workshop participants understand how to extract information using the API no matter what software is used.

 **Postman**
-To use Postman, you will need to download it to your computer.
+To use [Postman](https://www.postman.com/), you can use the web version or download a desktop version.
 Postman will create properly formatted API calls for you and can be used to chain API calls.

 **Jupyter Notebook and Python**
-Jupyter Notebook with Python provides the possibility of creating custom scripts that accomplish multiple tasks all at once.
+Jupyter Notebook with Python provide the possibility of creating custom scripts that accomplish multiple tasks all at once.
 There are two ways to use the example Python scripts:
 1. Have Jupyter Notebook and Python downloaded to your computer.
 2. Have a Google account and use Google Colab. (some scripts may not be set up for this without additional work)